labolado/Photoshop-Export-Layers-And-Groups-to-PNGs-or-JPGs/README.md

 This script allows you to export specified layers and groups as individual PNGs or JPGs.

 ####Export Steps
-1. Open the psd document you want export;
+1. Open the psd document you want to export;
 2. Add "#" at the beginning of the layer/group's name you want export;
 3. The image will export as png by default. if you want export it as jpg, add ".jpg" at the end of the layer/group's name;
 4. If There exists name start with "##", all the name start with "#" will be ignored, only "##" will be exported;